Sunak to miss international D-Day memorial event with world leaders

 With the General Election campaign in full swing, the Tory leader will head back to the UK – but his rival Sir Keir will be at the high-profile international event in Normandy.

-A Tory source played down the diplomatic impact of the PM’s absence, pointing out he will see Mr Macron, Mr Biden, German Chancellor Olaf Scholz and other key leaders at the G7 summit in Italy next week.
+A Tory source played down the diplomatic impact of the Prime Minster’s absence, pointing out he will see Mr Macron, Mr Biden, German Chancellor Olaf Scholz and other key leaders at the G7 summit in Italy next week.

+But Nigel Farage, whose announcement this week that he is standing in the General Election came as a blow to Mr Sunak, criticised the move.

+The Reform UK leader tweeted: “The Prime Minister has ducked out of the international D-Day event to fly back to the UK to campaign.

 The Prince of Wales and senior ministers will represent the UK at the international event, joining more than 25 heads of state and veterans for the official ceremony on Omaha Beach, Saint-Laurent-sur-Mer.